 Onset is usually during adolescence; occasionally, the first act occurs during preadolescence or middle age.

 About 30% of apprehended male sex offenders are exhibitionists.
 They have the highest recidivism rate of all sex offenders; about 20 to 50% are re-arrested.

 Most exhibitionists are married, but the marriage is often troubled by poor social and sexual adjustment, including frequent sexual dysfunction.

 For some people, exhibitionism is expressed as a strong desire to have other people watch their sexual acts.
 What appeals to such people is not the act of surprising an audience but rather of being seen by a consenting audience.
 People with this form of exhibitionism may make pornographic films or become adult entertainers.
 They are rarely troubled by this desire and thus may not have a psychiatric disorder.

-If these drugs are ineffective and if the disorder is severe, drugs that reduce testosterone levels and thus reduce libido should be considered.
+If SSRIs are ineffective and if the disorder is severe, drugs that reduce testosterone levels and thus reduce libido should be considered.
 These drugs are referred to as antiandrogens, although the most commonly used drugs do not actually block the effects of testosterone.
 These drugs include gonadotropin-releasing hormone (GnRH) agonists (eg, leuprolide) and depot medroxyprogesterone acetate; both decrease pituitary production of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 Full informed consent and appropriate monitoring of liver function and serum testosterone levels are required.